Improved Analysis of Score-based Generative Modeling: User-Friendly Bounds under Minimal Smoothness Assumptions: Main Results

 We now consider the most general setting: we provide convergence guarantees for any distribution that has a bounded second-order moment, without introducing any structural assumptions or smoothness conditions.
 Hence, our results are applicable to the case that the score function is non-smooth or even not well defined, like distributions supported on a low-dimensional manifold.

-Due to our weak assumptions, the backward process \eqref{backward} may have very bad properties when $t$ is close to 0, so we employ early stopping.
-For any small constant $\delta > 0$, we show that running the sampling dynamics \eqref{discrete-estimation} or \eqref{semi-discrete} for time $T-\delta$ will result in a distribution close to $p_{\delta}$ in KL divergence.
+Due to our weak assumptions, the backward process \eqref{backward} may have very bad properties when $t$ is close to $0$, so we need to employ early stopping.
+For any small constant $\delta > 0$, we show that running the sampling dynamics \eqref{semi-discrete} for time $T-\delta$ will result in a distribution close to $p_{\delta}$ in KL divergence.
+Note that in general, it is impossible to obtain KL or TV closeness to $P$ as this requires matching exactly the support of $P$.

-The key difficulty of tackling general distributions is that the discretization error is hard to control without the Lipschitz condition on $\nabla \log p_t$.
-Our approach is to use a high-probability bound for the Hessian matrix $\nabla^2 \log p_t$ with the change of measure.
-This approach works well for constant-order $t$, while in the low-noise regime the bound will explode as $t$ tends to 0.
-We overcome the blow-up of discretization error by early stopping.

-We provide the convergence bound for a family of variance function $g$ with some growth property and further quantify the bound for several specific choices.
+We provide the convergence bound for general discretization and further quantify the bound for several specific choices.

 \begin{theorem} There is a universal constant $K$ such that the following hold.
-Suppose that Assumptions \ref{as1} and \ref{as4} hold and the variance function $g$ satisfies
+Suppose that Assumptions \ref{as1} and \ref{as4} hold and the step sizes satisfy

-Define $\Pi:= \sum_{k=1}^N \frac{G_k^2}{\sigma_{t_{k-1}}^4}$.
-For $G_T \geq 2,\,G_\delta \leq \frac{1}{2} $, the exponential integrator scheme \eqref{semi-discrete} with early stopping result in a distribution $\hat{q}_{T-\delta}$ such that
+Define $\Pi:= \sum_{k=1}^N \frac{h_k^2}{\sigma_{t_{k-1}}^4}$.
+For $T \geq 2, \delta \leq \frac{1}{2} $, the exponential integrator scheme \eqref{semi-discrete} with early stopping result in a distribution $\hat{q}_{T-\delta}$ such that

-In particular, we quantify $\Pi$ in the above bound in the following two choices of variance function $g$ and discretization points: \begin{itemize} \item For uniform discretization $t_k = \delta + kh $ with $ h = \frac{T-\delta}{N}$ and the power variance function $g$: